 Gum disease and old age typically cause shifting teeth.
-When your teeth have shifted a lot, there's little that a dentist can do without seeking an intensive or invasive dental treatment plan.
-Noticing your teeth loose or shifting and calling your dentist right away can prevent it altogether.
+When your teeth have shifted a lot, there’s little that a dentist can do without seeking an intensive or invasive dental treatment plan.
+Noticing your teeth lose or shifting and calling your dentist right away can prevent it altogether.

 One fun fact is, a dentist who understands the importance of your oral health in relation to your overall health is the best dentist that you can find near you!
 So, choose the best.
 Choose My Dentist For Life – your comprehensive dental care solution.